 For my first experiment I am using the

 PureBasic programming language, which is available for Linux, Windows and OS X. However, any other programming language can also be used that supports the building of shared objects.
 The source code is very easy to understand.
-Three functions are exposed.
+Four functions are exposed.
 The first adds two integer numbers, the second subtracts two integer numbers, the third returns a hello world string, but it only works with Windows, and the fourth returns also a hello world string, and that works with Linux and Windows.

 ProcedureDLL.i Add(x.i, y.i)